Connor Wong Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Connor Wong (.250 batting average in his past 10 games), take on starter Shane Bieber and the Cleveland Guardians at Fenway Park, Friday at 7:10 PM ET.
+Connor Wong -- with a slugging percentage of .333 in his past 10 games, including two extra-base hits -- will be in action for the Boston Red Sox against the Cleveland Guardians, with Zach Plesac on the hill, on April 29 at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Orioles.
+In his last game he had a hitless showing (0-for-2) against the Orioles.

 Connor Wong Game Info & Props vs. the Guardians